Evolution of circumstellar discs in young star-forming regions

-The star formation process begins once sink particles have accreted enough mass to sample stars from a random initial mass function (IMF).
+The star formation process begins once sink particles have accreted enough mass to sample stars randomly from the initial mass function (IMF).
 We base the star formation mechanism on \citet{wall2019}.
-We begin by sampling a random stellar mass $m$ from a Kroupa IMF \citep{kroupa2001} of 10.000 stars, with lower limit 0.08 \MSun and upper limit 150 \MSun \citep{wall2019}.
-Then we check if there is a sink massive enough to form a star of mass $m$.
-If there is one, we subtract the mass $m$ from the sink and create a star particle.
+We begin by sampling a random stellar mass $m$ from a Kroupa IMF \citep{kroupa2001} of 10.000 stars, with a lower limit of 0.08 \MSun and upper limit 150 \MSun \citep{wall2019}.
+Then, the list of sinks is checked to find one that is massive enough to form the next star in the list.
+The first sink to satisfy this condition will be selected.
+We subtract the mass $m$ from the sink, and a new star is born.
 If $m \leq 1.9 \mathrm{M}_{\odot}$ the star will have a circumstellar disc (see section \ref{model:extphotoevap}), and we subtract the mass of the star and the initial mass of the disc from the sink.
-The position of the newly formed star is determined by taking the position of the sink and adding a random offset in each spatial dimension.
-This offset is calculated within the sink diameter.
+The position of the newly formed star is determined by taking the position of the sink, and we add a random offset in each spatial dimension.
+This offset is uniformly distributed within plus and minus the sink radius.
+The sink radius corresponds to the distance from which the sink accretes material.
+By the time star formation has started, sink radii are $8\cdot 10^3$\,au.
 The velocity of the new star is set to the velocity of its birth sink.